Get started with information extraction in Microsoft Foundry

 In a web browser, open Microsoft Foundry at

-https://ai.azure.comto start building; signing in using your Azure credentials. - If it is not already enabled, in the tool bar the top of the page, enable the New Foundry option.
+https://ai.azure.comto start building; signing in using your Azure credentials. - If it isn’t already enabled, in the tool bar the top of the page, enable the New Foundry option.
 Then, if prompted, create a new project with a unique name; expanding the Advanced options area to specify the following settings for your project:

 - Foundry resource: Enter a valid name for your AI Foundry resource.